Nordic Master in Maritime Engineering

 Tuition fees and scholarships

-Currently, Aalto University, DTU, KTH and Chalmers charge fees to non-EU/EEA students.
+Currently, Aalto University, DTU and Chalmers charge fees to non-EU/EEA students.
 Some universities also charge an application fee and some have a compulsory student union fee.
 Please read more at the individual universities' websites:

 Non-EU/EEA applicants who are liable to pay tuition fees at Aalto University can apply for a Finland Scholarship (100 % tuition-fee waiver+ 5000 €).
 Nordic Master students who are subject to tuition fees at Aalto and who receive the Category A (100%) tuition-fee waiver for their first year of studies at Aalto may receive the Finland Scholarship.
 Students who come to Aalto as their selected exit (second-year) university in Nordic Master programme may not receive the Finland Scholarship.

 Students selected to the programme starting their first year at Aalto University apply for Finland Scholarship along the Aalto University scholarship (tuition fee waiver) application in March-April (separate online-application send by e-mail to new students).